 - To foster students’ sense of individual and collective responsibility towards social problems and social inequalities.

 - To equip them with the skills to develop their own self-motivation, personal expression and critical thinking in the process of developing a strong professional identity.

 Research programs are being developed in collaboration with other Departments or with other health facilities or undertaken jointly with other Universities Abroad.
 Significant activities in the department include exchanges of students and teachers in European programs (Erasmus, Socrates and Leonardo da Vinci).

 The Department of Nursing has developed the following Research Laboratories:

 The Department also publishes the “Rostrum of Asclepius”, a scientific nursing journal of international recognition (Indexing in: Zenodo, Google Scholar, HEAL Link, Cinahl, Sherpa/Romeo).

 The Department of Nursing has developed the following autonomous Postgraduate Study Programs (MSc’s):

 - Management of Chronic Diseases

-and through partnership and collaboration with other Universities has developed the following MSS:
+and through partnership and collaboration with the Medical School of the National and Kapodistrian University of Athens has developed the following MSc: